ultimatecourses/ngx-errors/README.md

 # Overview

-Why use ngxErrors, how to install and use.
+Why use ngx-errors, how to install and use.

 ### What is it?